DinhL3/virtual-cat/README.md

 ## 📖 Usage

 - Register or log in to your account.
-- Adopt a virtual cat from the adoption center.
 - Take care of your cat by feeding, playing, and grooming it.
 - Enjoy watching your cat grow and thrive!